Thick disk

 The thick disk is one of the structural components of about 2/3 of all disk galaxies, including the Milky Way.
 It was discovered first in external edge-on galaxies.
-Soon after, it was proposed as a unique galactic structure in the Milky Way, different from the thin disk and the halo in the 1983 article by Gilmore & Reid.
-It is supposed to dominate the stellar number density between 1 and 5 kpc above the galactic plane and, in the solar neighborhood, is composed almost exclusively of older stars.
-Its stellar chemistry and stellar kinematics (composition and motion of it stars) are also said to set it apart from the thin disk.
+Soon after, it was proposed as a distinct galactic structure in the Milky Way, different from the thin disk and the halo.

+It is thought to dominate the stellar number density between 1 and 5 kpc above the galactic plane and, in the solar neighborhood, is composed almost exclusively of older stars.
+For the Milky Way, the thick disk has a scale height of around 0.6-1.1 kpc in the axis perpendicular to the disk, which is 3-4 times larger than the thin disk, and a scale length of around 1.9-2.3 kpc in the horizontal axis, in the direction of the radius.

+Its stellar chemistry and stellar kinematics (composition and motion of its stars) also set it apart from the thin disk.
 Compared to the thin disk, thick disk stars typically have significantly lower levels of metals—that is, the abundance of elements other than hydrogen and helium.

 The thick disk is a source of early kinematic and chemical evidence for a galaxy's composition and thus is regarded as a very significant component for understanding galaxy formation.

-With the availability of observations at larger distances away from the Sun, more recently it has become apparent that the Milky Way thick disk does not have the same chemical and age composition at all galactic radii.
-It was found instead that it is metal poor inside the solar radius, but becomes more metal rich outside it.
-Additionally, recent observations have revealed that the average stellar age of thick disk stars quickly decreases as one moves from the inner to the outer disk.
+With the availability of observations at larger distances away from the Sun, it has become apparent that the Milky Way thick disk does not have the same chemical and age composition at all distances from the galactic centre.
+Instead, it is metal-poor inside the solar radius, but becomes more metal-rich outside it.
+Additionally, observations have revealed that the average stellar age of thick disk stars quickly decreases as one moves from the inner to the outer disk.

 Origin

-It was shown that there is a diversity of thick disc formation scenarios.
-In general, various scenarios for the formation of this structure have been proposed, including:
+Various scenarios for the formation of this structure have been proposed, including: